YirimS/reading-notes/201_reading_notes/class_02.md

 # decisions and Loops

- When you are creating a script for your site you have to first make some decisions on how your code is going to be executed, creating a flow chart can help you plan this, you can then ontrol the flow of data.
+ When you are creating a script for your site you have to first make some decisions on how your code is going to be executed, creating a flow chart can help you plan this, you can then control the flow of data.
 There are 3 concepts to understand in order to control the workflow.
  - evaluations